Are you curious about adjusting the color of a layer in Photoshop?

 Photoshop offers various powerful tools to modify and enhance images, including the ability to change the colors of specific layers.

-This guide walks you through effective methods using layers, blend modes, and more.
+This guide walks you through effective methods using layering techniques, blend modes, and more.

 Whether you’re looking to tweak a small element or overhaul an entire layer, these steps will help you achieve your desired results.